jpegleg/dwarven-toolbox/README.md

 - makesigil - write an ed25519 keypair as binary to a file
 - makerune - make a detached ed25519 signature from provided (makesigil) keypair file and target file
 - readrune - validate a detached ed25519 signature for a file
-- chiselon - XChaCha20Poly1305 encryption + PBKDF2 with user supplied salt, file input, ciphertext to STDOUT
+- chiselon - XChaCha20Poly1305 encryption + PBKDF2 with user supplied salt, UTF-8 file input, ciphertext to STDOUT
-- chiseloff - XChaCha20Poly1305 decryption + PBKDF2 with user supplied salt, file input, plaintext to STDOUT
+- chiseloff - XChaCha20Poly1305 decryption + PBKDF2 with user supplied salt, custom hex file input, plaintext to STDOUT

 <b>Some of the included utilities do not ensure privacy, security, or quality.
 Use for (educational|research) purposes unless you really know what you are doing.</b>